Last updated on : 26 Sep, 2025

 The best time to drink amla juice is on an empty stomach in the morning for optimal absorption and benefits.
 The benefits of drinking amla juice on an empty stomach are more than when it is consumed after meal.

-Amla is acidic in nature and may worsen symptoms in people with acid reflux or sensitive stomachs.
-If you experience heartburn, try diluting it or avoid drinking it on an empty stomach.
+Amla is acidic and may worsen symptoms for people with acid reflux or sensitive stomachs.
+If you feel heartburn, dilute the juice well and avoid drinking it on an empty stomach.
+Consult your doctor if symptoms continue.

 Yes.
 Fresh amla juice retains more antioxidants and vitamin C. Packaged versions may contain preservatives or added sugar unless labelled otherwise.